lbormann/darts-caller/README.md

 *`-M / --media_path`*

-Setup an absolute path where sounds are located on drive.
+Setup an absolute path (do NOT use '.','..','~' or similar) where sounds are located on drive (Just create a new empty folder for that).
+Examples:
+(Windows): C:\Users\Luca\Desktop\Programme\autodarts\autodarts-caller-speaker
+(Linux): /home/luca/autodarts/autodarts-caller-speaker
+By-the-way: this folder will be targeted for voice-pack-downloads/installs (-DL).
 Make sure the given path doesn't reside inside main-directory (autodarts-caller).

 *`-MS / --media_path_shared`*